Towards Understanding the Condensation of Neural Networks at Initial Training: Preliminary: Neural networks and initial stage

-where $\mW^{[l]} = (\bar{\mW^{[l]}},\vb^{[l]}) \in \sR^{m_l \times (m_{l-1}+1)} $, and $m_l$ represents the dimension of the $l$-th hidden layer.
-For simplicity, \textbf{we also call each row of $\mW^{[l]}$ as input weight or weight} and $\vx^{[l-1]}$ as input neurons.
+where $\mW^{[l]} = (\bar{\mW}^{[l]},\vb^{[l]}) \in \sR^{m_l \times (m_{l-1}+1)} $, and $m_l$ represents the dimension of the $l$-th hidden layer.
+For simplicity, \textbf{we also call each row of $\mW^{[l]}$ input weight or weight} and $\vx^{[l-1]}$ input to the $l$-th hidden layer.
 The target function is denoted as $f^{*}(\vx)$.
-The training loss function is mean squared error Without loss of generality, we assume that the output is one-dimensional for theoretical analysis, because for high-dimensional cases, we only need to sum the components directly.
+The training loss function is the mean squared error Without loss of generality, we assume that the output is one-dimensional for theoretical analysis, because, for high-dimensional cases, we only need to sum up the components directly.
 For summation, it does not affect the results of our theories.
-We consider the gradient flow training For convenience, we characterize the activation function by the following definition. \begin{defi}[multiplicity $p$] Suppose that $\sigma(x)$ satisfies the following condition, there exists a $p\in \sN$ and $p\geq 1$, such that the $k$-th order derivative $\sigma^{(k)}(0)=0$ for $k=1,2,\cdots,p-1$, and $\sigma^{(p)}(0)\neq 0$, then we say $\sigma$ has multiplicity $p$. \end{defi}
+We consider the gradient flow training To ensure that the training is close to the gradient flow, all the learning rates used in this paper are sufficiently small.
+We characterize the activation function by the following definition. \begin{defi}[multiplicity $p$] Suppose that $\sigma(x)$ satisfies the following condition, there exists a $p\in \sN^{*}$, such that the $s$-th order derivative $\sigma^{(s)}(0)=0$ for $s=1,2,\cdots,p-1$, and $\sigma^{(p)}(0)\neq 0$, then we say $\sigma$ has multiplicity $p$. \end{defi}